arthurgassner/time-teller-website/docs/index.md

 !!! note "When is now?"

-    The RPi Zero 2W does not contain a _Real Time Clock_ (RTC) module, relying instead on its internet connection to figure out the current time.
-As such, it does not see time passing when turned off.
+    The RPi Zero 2W does not contain a **_Real Time Clock (RTC)_** module.
+Hence, time stand stills when it is turned off.
+    Instead, it relies on its internet connection to figure out the current time.

+    A way to address this would be to add an RTC module (like [this one](https://www.waveshare.com/rtc-watchdog-hat.htm), or [this one](https://www.pisugar.com/products/pisugar-3-raspberry-pi-zero-battery)).

-    In my use case, as it'll be in my home, where it has WiFi, this is not an issue.
+    In my use case, as it'll be mostly in my home, where it has WiFi, this is not an issue.

-    If it were, a solution would be to add an RTC module (like [this one](https://www.waveshare.com/rtc-watchdog-hat.htm)).
+    Still, in case I am ever away, I will connect it to my phone's hotspot[^3], and instruct it to prefer other connections over it.

+    ```bash
+    sudo nmcli device wifi rescan # Update the list of "seen" WiFi networks
+    nmcli device wifi list # List all "seen" WiFi networks, to ensure our hotspot is seen.
+    sudo nmcli device wifi connect "HOTSPOT-SSID" password "HOTSPOT-PASSWORD" # Connect to our hotspot

+    # Normally, you've just broken your SSH connection,
+    # as you've instructed the board to hop onto another network.
+    # Shut down your hotspot, and SSH back into the board.

+    # Tell the board to favor other connections over the hotspot
+    sudo nmcli connection modify "HOTSPOT-SSID" connection.autoconnect-priority -10
+    ```

+[^3]: Make sure you're hotspotting 2.4GHz WiFi, as that's the only kind seen by the RPi Zero 2W.

 Instead, I want my script to run on startup.
 To do so, we'll use [`systemd`](https://systemd.io/), leading us to write [`time-teller.service`](https://github.com/arthurgassner/time-teller/blob/main/time-teller.service).